Get a Sick Note for Migraines

 Yes.
 A formal diagnosis from a neurologist is not required to obtain a sick note for migraine.
 A GMC-registered doctor can assess your symptoms — onset, severity, associated features such as photophobia, nausea, or aura — and certify your absence based on clinical presentation.
 Most migraines are diagnosed on symptoms alone, not on neuroimaging or specialist confirmation.

-For general guidance on sick notes including the 7-day rule, SSP, and employer obligations, see our sick note guide.
+For general guidance on sick notes including the 7-day rule, SSP, and employer obligations, see our work sick note page.